niallpcarroll/musical-hangman/README.md

 #### Lighthouse
 Lighthouse is a tool created by Google to test a website's performance, accessibility, best practices, SEO and qualification as a progressive web application.

-It gives scores on the usability of the website.
+It gives scores on the useability of the website.
 Tests were carried out for the mobile version and the desktop version.
 Overall the scores are good, but performance is lacking, particularly for mobile devices - this could likely be improved in a future deployment by resizing images.

 **The scores for a desktop device:**